-Editor’s note: Columnist Nicki Anderson last week was named the president and CEO of the Naperville Area Chamber of Commerce.
-She has been writing a fitness column for The Naperville Sun since 2004.
+Editor’s note: Columnist Nicki Anderson has been writing a fitness column for The Naperville Sun since 2004.
+Last week she was named the president and CEO of the Naperville Area Chamber of Commerce.

 Although I’m not a resolution person, I do believe that the new year brings renewal.
 A time to brush off last year’s mistakes, forgive yourself for failed resolutions, and move ahead with new energy and enthusiasm.
 There is nothing like a new year to set the stage for positive change, and this year is no exception.